Have you ever thought about biking from Canada to Mexico?

 Author, “Get Me Medals”

-3 Simple and Quick Tips to Add Free Bike Speed:
+3 Simple Tips to Bike Faster:

 We all enjoy the thrill of speed.
 Speed makes biking fun (and easier.)
 Whether you’re cruising along the beach or racing up mountain tops.
 Bicycling is one of the finest ways to enjoy nature’s beauty.
 So exhilarating, you forget it’s even exercise.
 Well, until you climb a hill…